Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 \xclabel{GGA;X;PBEint}{2010}{Fabiano2010:113104} This functional was developed with the goal of being accurate for hybrid interfaces, such as molecules adsorbed on surfaces.
 It consists of a simple approximation based on the \xcref{GGA;X;PBE} form, where $\mu^{\text{PBE}}$ in \cref{eq:pbeenh} is replaced by the function

 where $\mu^\text{GE}$ is the value that comes from the density-gradient expansion.
 In the rapidly varying density regime (large $s_\sigma$) this functional approaches \xcref{GGA;X;PBE}, while in the slowly varying density regime (small $s_\sigma$) it recovers \xcref{GGA;X;PBE;sol}.
 The value of $\alpha = 0.197$ was fixed in order to ensure smooth derivatives of the functional.
-The functional was designed to be combined with \xcref{GGA;C;PBEint}, and as expected, this combination yields results that are intermediate between PBE (\xcref{GGA;X;PBE} + \xcref{GGA;C;PBE}) and PBEsol (\xcref{GGA;X;PBE;sol} + \xcref{GGA;C;PBE;sol}), with improvements in the geometry and interaction energy of molecules adsorbed on Cu clusters.
+The functional was designed to be combined with \xcref{GGA;C;PBEint}.
+As expected, this combination yields results intermediate between PBE (\xcref{GGA;X;PBE} + \xcref{GGA;C;PBE}) and PBEsol (\xcref{GGA;X;PBE;sol} + \xcref{GGA;C;PBE;sol}).
+It improves the geometry and interaction energy of molecules adsorbed on Cu clusters.

 \xclabel{GGA;X;revSSB;D}{2011}{Swart2011:1117,Swart2013:JCC:2401} This is a revised version of \xcref{GGA;X;SSB;D} where the parameters in \cref{eq:f-kt1,eq:fxssbsw} were reoptimized.
 Following the suggestion\cite{Csonka2008:888,Tkatchenko2009:073005} to set $s_6=1$ in Grimme's D2 dispersion correction\cite{Grimme2004:JCC:1463,Grimme2006:1787} for a balanced description of dispersion forces, the other parameters were readjusted.
 The new values are $a=1.082138$, $b=0.177998$, $c=0.246582$, $e=6.284673$, $u=-0.618168$, $f=1.0$, and $r_0=1.3$ (a parameter in the D2 correction that was 1.0 in \xcref{GGA;X;SSB;D}).
 As for \xcref{GGA;X;SSB;D}, $d=b(1-u)$ and the constraint $a+b/c=1.804$ was applied.